musselwhizzle/Focus-Points/README.md

 **Installation steps**

 1. Download the [plugin package](https://github.com/musselwhizzle/Focus-Points/archive/refs/tags/v3.1_pre.zip).
-A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.
+A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.<br><br>

 2. Unzip the downloaded file.
-Inside the extracted content locate the plugin folder `focuspoints.lrplugin`
+Inside the extracted content locate the plugin folder `focuspoints.lrplugin`<br><br>

 3. Move this folder to where you normally keep your Lightroom plugins.<br>Hint: if you don't know this location, the Plugin Manager will show you (see next step).<br>
-_MAC users_: if you have to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose  `show package content`.
+_MAC users_: if you have to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose  `show package content`.<br><br>

 4. Open Lightroom and go to `File → Plug-in Manager`.<br>
 _Windows_: Click the `Add` button and select the plugin.<br>
 _MAC_: In case of you'd copied the plugin to the default LR-plugin location, the new plugin is already listed - activate it.
 Otherwise, click on the `Add` button and select the plugin.

-Once installed, select one or more photos and invoke the plugin via
+Once the plugin has been installed, choose one or more photos and select:
 * `Library → Plug-in Extras → Show Focus Point`, or
 * `File → Plug-in Extras → Show Focus Point`

+See [here](docs/Focus%20Points.md#how-to-use-a-keyboard-shortcut-to-run-the-plugin) how to use a keyboard shortcut to run the plugin.

 <br>